 But produce is easy to get in most locales.
 Rich healthy whole food carb and protein sources… not as much.

-So, what if I ran a marathon in a more remote locale, where there’s not a lot of stores and restaurants?
-Or even if it was a major market, what if pretty much every restaurant available served processed and otherwise unhealthy food that wasn’t going to help me stay ready to run?
+But what if I run a marathon in a more remote locale, where there’s not a lot of stores and restaurants?
+Or even if the race is in a major market, what if pretty much every restaurant available served processed and otherwise unhealthy food that wasn’t going to help me stay ready to run?